Jump to navigation

 4. Fill out our online internship report form

-Internships are often in New York.
-There have also been some in Amherst, Los Angeles, San Francisco, Boston, D.C., and North Carolina.
+The internships change each year.
+They are often in New York, and there have also been opportunities in the Amherst area, Los Angeles, San Francisco, Boston, Washington, D.C., Chicago, and North Carolina.
+Occasionally an internship can be done remotely from anywhere.

 Most internships through this program are unpaid.
 Many internships provide some kind of compensation such as transportation, food while on the job, or a small stipend at the end of the internship.
 Occasionally an internship will pay an hourly wage or provide housing.